jrheard/blog/_drafts/quinto.md

 if you placed the 5 7, you'd get 10 + 10 + 15 points = 35

-That's it, now you know how to play Quinto!
+Now you know how to play Quinto!
 The game ends when you run out of tiles; whoever has the highest score wins.

 But Wait!
 ---------

-I lied, there's one more rule.
-You can never make a move that would cause there to be more than five tiles in a row.
+There's one more rule: you can never make a move that would cause there to be a run of more than five tiles in a row.
 For instance, this move is invalid:

 5 3 2 5 5 0
           3